 Portable Appliance Testing - 'Excellent trainer and presentation, learnt more than expected and found it informative and useful', 'Excellent, the practical element was of most value', 'Excellent practical elements, good presenter, useful event', 'Enjoyed both the theory and practical elements - thanks', 'Useful days training', 'Good mix of theory, films and practical'.

-Electrical safety at work - 'Enjoyable session, well delivered', 'Very good', 'Practical elements made the learning easy', 'Useful training and not boring', 'Shockingly good!'
+Electrical safety at work - 'Enjoyable session, well delivered', 'Very good', 'Practical elements made the learning easy', 'Made me more aware of home safety as well', 'Useful training and not boring', 'Shockingly good!'